 Select a month below to view more of our favorites:

 NOV • DEC

 Native to the equatorial rain forests of Sumatra, the Amorphophallus titanum, or Titan Arum, can reach more than 6 feet in height when it blooms, opening to a diameter of 3–4 feet.
 But the plant is perhaps most famous—or infamous—for its exceptionally foul odor.
 Hence the nickname, Corpse Flower.
 A Titan Arum in bloom is as rare as it is spectacular.
 A plant can go for many years without flowering, and when it does the bloom lasts only one or two days.
-Enthusiastic crowds turned out to see the Corpse Flower when it last bloomed at The Huntington on June 4, 2010.
-When it will bloom again, no one knows, but when it does we'll let you know!
-Past blooms: 1999, 2002, 2009, 2010
+This will be the fifth Amorphophallus titanum to bloom at The Huntington.

 More about Amorphophallus titanum